littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 3. Known Issues

 -In the base game, certain events (the Prethoryn and Unbidden crises, most critically) check to see if the player has certain set defined governments to determine what response to give.
 However, the default "OK" response doesn't start the crisis events.
 This means that if you're using any mod-added governments, it doesn't seem that you can start the crises.
 Fortunately, there is a mod out there that fixes this: Event Bugfixes by ECHO (http://steamcommunity.com/sharedfiles/filedetails/?id=785269836)
--Some of the icon art is bad.
-This is because I didn't make any of the original icon art, Meltup did.
-I'm very bad at art!
-So some civics have vanilla Stellaris icons, some have a blank icon.
-I welcome suggested replacements!
-Most glaring is that hive mind icons might be poorly color-shifted versions of non-gestalt icons.
-This is normal for the base game's hive mind civics but I couldn't figure out how to color shift AND make the silhouette white.
-Also I think the machine civics use the wrong shade of blue...
-Folks, what I'm saying here is I'm not an artist.
-If you know how to fix this hit me up!

 4. Future Plans